input-output-hk/cardano-haskell/README.md

 Repository combinations
 -----------------------

-The combination of the lastest version of master of all repositories is not guaranteed to build at all times.
+The combination of the latest version of master of all repositories is not guaranteed to build at all times.

 Depending on what you are doing you will want to select some appropriate